abdullahemad12/harry-potter/README.txt

-Harry potter 2-D Game
+# Harry potter game

-This is a basic harry potter 2D game implemented by Abdullah Emad and Youssef Ashraf
+A 2D game with simple User interface implemented with Java using Object-oriented Programming design.